-A Project Team is a group of individuals and organizations working collaboratively to achieve an Owner's objective.
-On a typical construction project, a project team consists of an Owner, an Architect or Designer, and a Construction Manager (CM).
-Later, other members are added to the team, such as the Head Contractor (GC) and other contractors (such as specialty contractors, subcontractors and so on).
+A Project Team is a group of individuals and organisations working collaboratively to achieve an Owner's objective.
+On a typical construction project, a project team consists of an Owner, an Architect or Designer and a Construction Manager (CM).
+Later, other members are added to the team, such as the Head Contractor (HC) and other contractors (such as speciality contractors, subcontractors and so on).

 In Procore, a Purchase Order (PO) is a documented financial commitment that details the types, quantities and agreed-upon prices for products or services.
 As part of the procurement process, purchase orders are created by a 'buyer' (for example, a head contractor) and issued to a 'seller' (for example, a subcontractor) to cover the cost of a contract.
 Once accepted by the 'seller,' a purchase order represents an agreement between the two parties

 Quality refers to a standard by which a project and its deliverables conform to the agreement, expectations, requirements and specifications of an owner's project.
 Although quality standards and definitions differ from project to project, the state of quality in construction generally achieve when a project is generally free of accidents, cost overruns and defects.

 Quality Assurance (QA) refers to a set of systems and controls put in place to instill confidence that contractual requirements will be met.

 Quality Control (QC) refers to the daily responsibility of an individual or business to ensure that its products and deliverables are in compliance with applicable legal, ethical and regulatory standards.
 It involves the continuous review, certification, evaluation, inspection and testing of components, products, techniques and participants.